Kabuki Strength Kadillac Bar

 The grips on the Kadillac Bar are set apart for various grip lengths including 14″, 21″, and 29″ which allows for different movements to be performed.

 If you’re lifting heavy with the Kabuki Strength Kadillac Bar you’ll also appreciate the cambered football bars 16.75” of loadable sleeves that offer plenty of weight options.

-Another big positive for the Kadillac Bar is the fact that it offers easy clearance for rows and other bent over maneuvers.
-The bar is designed in such a way that when you row, it misses your knees.
-Other straight multi-grip bars will require you to lean in when performing bent over exercises, placing unwanted and dangerous strain on muscles you normally wouldn’t engage with during some exercises.
+Another big positive for the Kadillac Bar is the fact that it offers easy clearance for rows and other bent-over maneuvers.
+The bar is designed so that when you row, it misses your knees.
+Other straight multi-grip bars will require you to lean in when performing bent-over exercises, placing unwanted and dangerous strain on muscles you normally wouldn’t engage with during some exercises.

 The one drawback with the bar is the lack of knurling that would allow for a better grip.
-It’s not really a surprise given the setup on most football bars but it’s definitely an addition that could improve the bar.
-I will admit that the texture on the Kabuki Kadillac bar is better than other swiss bars.
-For example, while Rogue makes several competent, but non-cambered options, they offer smooth grips.
-Because Kabuki chose a textured paint job on the handles of their cambered bar, grip is greatly improved.
+It’s not really a surprise, given the setup on most football bars, but it’s definitely an addition that could improve the bar.
+I will admit that the texture of the Kabuki Kadillac bar is better than other swiss bars.
+For example, while Rogue makes several competent but non-cambered options, they offer smooth grips.
+Because Kabuki chose a textured paint job on the handles of their cambered bar, the grip is greatly improved.